petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 but once a valuable creation has been discovered, it needs to be written down or recorded so it can be reproduced in a batch process.
-The same is true for creating a figure or data transformation.
+The same is true for creating a figure or transforming some data.

 This problem is similar to dependency management.
 When working interactively,